 Ascorbic acid, more commonly known as vitamin C, is a water-soluble vitamin, meaning that it is not stored by the body and must be provided with regular intake.
 You can get vitamin C from the food you nourish your body with, as well as from supplements.

-Vitamin C is widely known for its antioxidant properties, and as such, it can support immune function and thus help protect you from getting sick.
+Vitamin C is widely known for its antioxidant properties, and as such, it can support immune function.

 What does vitamin C do for the body?